rossta/serviceworker-rails/README.md

 Not sure how to start?
 This section is for you.

-Let's add a `ServiceWorker` to cache your `application.js` and `application.css` assets.
-We'll assume you already have a Rails application and use the asset pipeline to manage your JavaScript and CSS assets.
+Let's add a `ServiceWorker` to cache some of your JavaScript and CSS assets.
+We'll assume you already have a Rails application using the asset pipeline built on Sprockets.

+##### Setup

 Add `serviceworker-rails` to your `Gemfile` [as described above](#installation) and run `$ bundle install`.